 Our board of directors currently consists of six (6) annually elected directors.
 Acting upon the recommendation of our Nominations and Governance Committee, the full board of directors nominated the persons set forth in the table below for election to our board of directors at the Annual Meeting.
-Elected directors will hold office for a term of one (1) year until the next annual meeting of stockholders or until their successors are duly elected and qualified, or until their earlier death, resignation, or removal from office.
+Each elected director will hold office for a term of one (1) year until the next annual meeting of stockholders or, if Proposal 5 is approved, will hold office until the annual meeting of stockholders applicable to the class of director to which the applicable director will be assigned, and until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal.